CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL_runai_setup/README.md

 the entrypoint of the container will run an additional setup script that:

 - Creates symlinks to the relevant directories in your PVCs on your project directory in the container.
+  (Currently this is a workaround as RunAI does not support directly  mounting subdirectories of PVCs)
 - Installs the project in editable mode.
 This is a lightweight installation that allows you to edit the code on your local machine and have the changes reflected in the container.
 - Executes a provided command (e.g. `sleep infinity`), otherwise will run a shell and stop.